Who is Marian Rich?

 I bring a unique set of skills to help diverse groups navigate life’s complexities.

-In 2016, I traveled to Costa Rica with Patch Adams and the Gesundheit Institute for humanitarian clowning, where I experienced the power of play.
-In 2017, I co-led a workshop at San José University called Building Community Through Play and Performance with my colleague Luke Perone.
+As an advocate for play, I traveled to Costa Rica with Patch Adams and the Gesundheit Institute in 2016.
+It was through humanitarian clowning that I experienced the therapeutic power of play.
+I returned the following year and co-led a workshop at San José University called Building Community Through Play and Performance with my colleague Luke Perone.

 In recent years, I developed a collage-making practice that explores the therapeutic potential of transforming difficult emotions into art.
 I occasionally offer Collage Play sessions to introduce people to the benefits of spending time in a non-cognitive creative process.
-I am also a member of Creative Strength Training.
+I’m a member of Creative Strength Training.

 From the start of the Covid pandemic and in the years that followed, I led diverse groups in improvisational play across borders and cultures.
 Creating Community and Building Connection Through Play: An Improvisational Response to the Coronavirus Pandemic (co-authored with Lobman) appeared in the International Journal of Play (2022).
 My article on performance activism, A Year of Creating Heart in a Havenless World, was featured in POIESIS: A Journal of the Arts and Communication (2021).
 I am a founding member of the Global Play Brigade.